-The town itself was quite a sight: Youngsters ran frantically through the dusty streets chasing ragged soccer balls, adolescents scrubbed the shoes of strangers with dirty water for few extra Birr, and men, full of food, lounged with their pants unbuttoned in the plastic chairs of juice bars.
+The town itself was quite a sight: Youngsters ran frantically through the dusty streets chasing ragged soccer balls, teens scrubbed the shoes of strangers with dirty water for few extra Birr, and men, full of food, lounged with their pants unbuttoned in the plastic chairs of juice bars.
 Chickens scurried through the neighbourhood, dogs slept in heaps by burning garbage, and almost every home had a sign on the door advertising “traditional Ethiopian coffee ceremony” for tourists.
-This was clearly a place that was used to visitors, and I couldn’t wait to start my walk.
+It was clearly a place accustomed to visitors, and I couldn’t wait to start my walk.
 I left Ian at the hotel to do some work, then hit the streets for a breath of silty Lalibela air.

-When I got back to the hotel, my friend had finished his work, and was ready to go out for a walk.
-Exhausted, I smiled, and set back out again.
-We had mixed juice at a nearby parlour, and ended the day with dinner at the Blu Lal Hotel restaurant in town, where we caught on the up news through its small tube television.
+When I got back to the hotel, my friend Ian had finished his work, and was ready to go for a walk.
+We had mixed juice at a nearby parlour, and ended the day with dinner at the Blu Lal Hotel restaurant in town, where we caught up on the news through its small tube television.